Baseball Legend Hank Aaron Born on This Day in 1934

 Atlanta Braves' Hank Aaron eyes the flight of the ball after hitting his 715th career homer in a game against the Los Angeles Dodgers in Atlanta, Ga., Monday, April 8, 1974.
 The Atlanta Braves launched Hank Aaron Week on Wednesday, July 31, 2024, when the U.S. Postal Service dedicated a commemorative forever stamp honoring Aaron during a ceremony at Truist Park.
 The stamp was announced on April 8, the 50th anniversary of Aaron's record-breaking 715th home run.
 (AP Photo/Harry Harris, File)

-His impact extended beyond baseball, as he endured with quiet strength while reshaping the sport.
-In 1982, he was inducted into the Hall of Fame, receiving one of the highest vote totals in .
+In 1982, Aaron was elected to the Baseball Hall of Fame, receiving one of the highest vote totals in history.

 Click play to listen to the AURN News report from Clay Cane.
 Follow @claycane & @aurnonline for more.